dmytro-rybak/kube-deployments/README.md

         # Provider: aws
         # Service: AWS Secrets Manager
         # Region: <Your AWS region where secrets are located>
-        # AccessKey should be referenced from the awssm-secret Kubernetes secret you have created in the Step 1
+        # AccessKey should be referenced from the awssm-secret Kubernetes secret you have created in the Step 1 (don't forget to specify the namespace)
-        # SecretAccessKey should be referenced from the awssm-secret Kubernetes secret you have created in the Step 1
+        # SecretAccessKey should be referenced from the awssm-secret Kubernetes secret you have created in the Step 1 (don't forget to specify the namespace)

       - apiVersion: external-secrets.io/v1alpha1
         kind: ExternalSecret